Research

 Atlas Institute undertakes and supports research that seeks to improve the well-being of Veterans and their Families.
 Our research is driven by a commitment to mental health equity and is informed by Veterans Affairs Canada’s seven domains of well-being, which include the social determinants of health.
 We design our research projects so they answer the questions that matter to Veterans and their Families.

-Our current projects include appraising the evidence for peer support, creating a sound measure of moral injury, and assessing the prevalence of intimate partner violence in military and Veteran Families.
+Our current research topics include transition to post-service life, therapeutic interventions, women’s health, sleep health, vicarious trauma, and moral injury.
 Whether we are leading studies or supporting our research partners in their endeavours, Atlas aligns its research efforts with what Veterans and their Families tell us are their unique mental health care and treatment needs.

-For the 2023-24 fiscal year, Atlas and its research partners launched seven new studies focusing on topics including:
+In 2025-2026, Atlas and its research partners launched new studies focusing on topics including:

 - Women Veterans’ well-being